Skip to main content

 What should I order at La Laiterie?

 The 'Esprit Vegetal' menu is the kitchen's signature programme and the reason most people book here.
 Chef Edouard Chouteau's vegetable dishes are where the cooking is strongest, so anchoring your visit around that menu makes sense.
-If you want to avoid butter, cream, and cheese, note this when booking and the team will adjust accordingly.
+If you want to avoid butter, cream, cheese, note this when booking and the team will adjust accordingly.

 Is La Laiterie good for solo dining?

-Nothing in the venue data suggests solo diners are unwelcome, and a garden setting generally means tables of varying sizes are available.
+Nothing in the venue data suggests solo diners are unwelcome, a garden setting generally means tables of varying sizes are available.
 At €€€€, a solo tasting menu is a significant spend, so weigh whether the format suits you.
 If solo dining at a counter feels more comfortable, check Ginko or Limpide as alternatives in the Lille area.

 How far ahead should I book La Laiterie?